• Home

 What little I was able to do and test didn’t look promising to me.
 The small piece we used as our sample, showed rings around the filled nail holes where the stain didn’t take.
 The stain also seemed streaky and uneven.

 Now at this point, I wanted to cry.
 Two months into this project and the holidays were fast approaching.
-Family would soon be on their way to stay with us for a couple of weeks.
+F

 This wasn’t my original plan or design for the bathroom and this twist just didn’t seem like something I should rush or try to make work at the last hour.